jiaqiliu10/CS5330_lab1/README.md

 ---

-Hugging Face Spaces Demo Link: https://huggingface.co/spaces/jiaqiliuu/Jiaqiliu Please try to use Python3 app.py in the terminal.
+Hugging Face Spaces Demo Link: https://huggingface.co/spaces/jiaqiliuu/Jiaqiliu

+For app.py file, please try to use 'python3 app.py' in the terminal.